 We're using the S&P 500 index, a basket of 500 domestic stocks, as a representation of the total stock market in America.
 There are other options, but it is a commonly used proxy for the 'market' in the United States.

 Above you can see a chart of the real price (in orange) that the S&P 500 closed at on the dates listed on the x-axis.
-The chart covers the period from 1989 to 2019.
+The chart covers the period from mid-1989 to mid-2019.

-In blue is the the total return price, a made up value which includes the effects of dividends paid in the price of the index.
+In blue is the total return price, a made up value which includes the effects of dividends paid and reinvested.
 This reflects the (estimated) real return of the index, if you held the component stocks and reinvested dividends.

 So, as you can see we need to take dividend reinvestment into consideration in this math.

 Stock Return Drift Rate

 It's true – past performance is no guarantee of future results.
 However, history does suggest that American stocks tend to increase.
 Your results may vary... for example look at recent history in Japan.

 We like to call the bias for stock to move up and to the right the drift rate.